+During the twelve months ended April 30, 2022, production and distribution expenses of \$5,003,000 decreased 8.0% below the prior fiscal year, primarily due to decreases in service mailers and distribution expenses and a decrease in production support of the Company's website, maintenance of the Company's publishing and application software and operating systems.

 During the twelve months ended April 30, 2021, production and distribution expenses of \$5,440,000 increased 10.0% above the prior fiscal year.
 The increase of \$440,000 during the twelve months ended April 30, 2021, was attributable to costs related to production support of the Company's website, maintenance of the Company's publishing and application software and operating systems as compared to fiscal 2020.

 During the twelve months ended April 30, 2020, production and distribution expenses of \$4,945,000, decreased 5.3% below the prior fiscal year.
-During the twelve months ended April 30, 2020, a 1.8% decrease in overall expenses related to renegotiated production support of the Company's website, maintenance of the Company's publishing and application software and operating systems and a 56.3% decrease in amortization of internally developed software costs related to digital security and publication production software as compared to fiscal 2019.
+During the twelve months ended April 30, 2020, a 1.8% decrease in overall expenses related to renegotiated production support of the Company's website, maintenance of the Company's publishing and application software and operating systems and a 56.3% decrease in amortization of internally developed software costs related to digital security and publication production software as compared to the prior fiscal year.
 In fiscal 2020, printing and distribution costs decreased 9.8% due to a 6.1% decrease in print circulation during the twelve months ended April 30, 2020.

-During the twelve months ended April 30, 2019, production and distribution expenses of \$5,222,000 decreased 10.8% below the prior fiscal year.
-During the twelve months ended April 30, 2019, a decrease of \$719,000 was attributable to a decline in amortization of internally developed software costs related to digital security and publication production software.
-In fiscal 2019 distribution costs increased 2.8% due to a 2% increase in postal rates in January 2018 and 2% in January 2019.
-In January 2021 postal rates increased 1.8%.
-Another postage increase of approximately 6.8% is scheduled to take effect in August 2021.